I just hit $100K in gross revenue received for the year from my business, which is super exciting!

 - Start creating content (either with a blog, podcast, YouTube videos—and make sure your content is directly related to providing results related to what you think you’ll be offering as a product or service)

-If you’re in this stage, bookmark this page: nataliebacon.com/blogging.
+If you’re in this stage, bookmark this page: nataliebacon.com/online-business/.
 This is where I keep all my posts about blogging that will help you do this the right way.

 5. Validate your business idea in the market